Regístrese ahora para una mejor cotización personalizada!

 Shadow IT projects will continue to take root and proliferate throughout enterprise networks.
 With the ubiquitous availability of cloud apps, mobile devices, and freemium services, employees will find ways to make their work life more efficient, easier, and indeed fun.
 Instead of fighting rogue devices and applications, IT can exert control over shadow IT by integrating the devices and services into the network ecosystem.
 With intent-based networking, IT can automate the application of policies to keep data secure while expanding the choices of devices and applications that employees and departments can use.

-tag-icon Etiquetas calientes: Internet of Things (IoT) SDN Cisco Identity Services Engine (ISE) #CiscoDNA Cisco DNA Multicloud Shadow IT Cisco DNA Center (en inglés)
+tag-icon Etiquetas calientes: Internet of Things (IoT) SDN Cisco Identity Services Engine (ISE) #CiscoDNA Cisco DNA Multicloud Cisco DNA Center (en inglés) Shadow IT

 Copyright © 2014-2024 Hi-Network.com | HAILIAN TECHNOLOGY CO., LIMITED | All Rights Reserved.